RichardLitt/trello-helpers/README.md

 Your key and token can be gotten from the Trello API, [here](https://trello.com/app-key).

 Other necessary value:
   - `TRELLO_BOARD`: This should be the name for your default Board.
+To get this, use `trello-helpers --findBoard` to get all names: this should be in human english.
+For instance, mine is called `Life As It Is Played`.

 Optional values:
   - `TRELLO_LIST`: This should be the name for your active To Do list.
 Default: `Today`.